ThadeuJose/tdd-autotapper/README.md

 * Cast a card who cost 1G with a card who can generate GG in the board
 * Cast a card who cost 1G with a card who can generate GGG in the board
 * Cast a card who cost 1W with a card who can generate G and a card who can generate R in the board
-* Cast a card who cost C and isn't a artifact with a card who can generate C only for artifact in the board
 * Cast a card who cost 2 or G with a card who can generate G in the board
 * Cast a card who cost 2 or G with a card who can generate W and a card who can generate W in the board
+* Cast a card who cost 1 with a card who can generate C and a card who can generate G in the board
 * ~~Make autotapper return board instead of use input argument board~~
   * ~~Create a deep copy of Board~~